Helga the Fair: Life

-At the Althing, Hrafn requests Helga’s hand, and Thorstein decides that if Gunnlaug has not return by the summer, Hrafn and Helga would be married at Borg at the Winter Nights, but neither Thorstein nor Helga would be obligated to Hrafn if Gunnlaug returned before then.
-“Helga did not like the arrangement at all.”
+At the Althing, Hrafn requests Helga's hand, and Thorstein decides that if Gunnlaug has not returned by the summer, Hrafn and Helga would be married at Borg at the Winter Nights, but neither Thorstein nor Helga would be obligated to Hrafn if Gunnlaug returned before then.
+"Helga did not like the arrangement at all."
 Gunnlaug, meanwhile, is forced by honor to stay at the court of King Ethelred, which costs him Helga to his rival Hrafn.
-Because Gunnlaug has not returned, Hrafn and Helga are married, but “most people say that the bride was rather gloomy”.
+Because Gunnlaug has not returned, Hrafn and Helga are married, but "most people say that the bride was rather gloomy".
 Hrafn and Helga then move to Mosfell.

 One night, Hrafn has a dream and describes it to Helga, as it depicts his murder.
 Helga says she would not be upset if it were to come true, as she had been tricked into this marriage.
-Gunnlaug returns to Iceland, and Helga and Hrafn’s marriage become strained.
+Gunnlaug returns to Iceland, and Helga and Hrafn's marriage become strained.
 The two do not enjoy intimacy after that.
 At a wedding, Helga gives meaningful looks to Gunnlaug, and Gunnlaug gives Helga a cloak that King Ethelred gave him as a gift to Helga.
 Gunnlaug and Hrafn get into an argument and decide to duel for Helga.
 Each rival kills one another.

 After some time has passed, Thorstein marries Helga to Thorkel Hallkelsson, but she does not love him, although they had several children together.
 She truly loved Gunnlaug and spent the rest of her life mourning him.
-“Helga’s greatest pleasure was to unfold the cloak which Gunnlaug had given her and stare at it for a long time.”
-Helga becomes ill, and sits with her head on Thorkel’s lap with Gunnlaug’s cloak spread in front of her, staring at it.
-She then died in Thorkel’s arms.
+"Helga's greatest pleasure was to unfold the cloak which Gunnlaug had given her and stare at it for a long time."
+Helga becomes ill, and sits with her head on Thorkel's lap with Gunnlaug's cloak spread in front of her, staring at it.
+She then died in Thorkel's arms.
 Helga was taken to the church to be buried, and Thorkel was very grieved by her death.